stm32duino/wiki_contrib/FAQ.md

 problem:

+after a sketch is compiled and and firmware installed. on resetting the board.
-in some Linux distributions. usb serial (cdc) initially stalls could be into the 10s of seconds after a reset.
+In some Linux distributions. usb serial (cdc) initially stalls could be into the 10s of seconds after a reset.
 There is no response in the serial monitor (e.g. putty), in fact the serial monitor (e.g. putty) simply won't connect. running _dmesg_ command did show a /dev/ttyACMx device.

 discussion and solution: